permaweb/ao-cookbook/src/guides/aos/blueprints/voting.md

 The Voting Blueprint is a predesigned template that helps you quickly build a voting system in `ao`.
 It is a great way to get started and can be customized to fit your needs.

+## Prerequisites

+The Staking Blueprint requires the [Token Blueprint](./token.md) to be loaded, first.

+## Unpacking the Voting Blueprint

+- **Balances**: The `Balances` array is used to store the token balances of the participants.

+- **Votes**: The `Votes` array is used to store the votes of the participants.

+- **Vote Action Handler**: The `vote` handler allows processes to vote.
+When a process sends a message with the tag `Action = "Vote"`, the handler will add the vote to the `Votes` array and send a message back to the process confirming the vote.

+- **Finalization Handler**: The `finalize` handler allows processes to finalize the voting process.
+When a process sends a message with the tag `Action = "Finalize"`, the handler will process the votes and finalize the voting process.

 ### How To Use:

 1. Open your preferred text editor.